 COVID-19 has changed the way we do business.
 While people turned to digital tools to keep some semblance of normality, companies are left with a bleach choice.
 It's either to adapt to a new reality or take a long, long break from work.

 Let’s have a look at how exactly COVID-19 implies for sectors from education to food delivery, what businesses do to make it through the outbreak, and how digitalization can help them.

 Business #1.
 Remote Learning

-Khan Academy experienced a build an e-learning platform these days.surge in users; the number of learners on Unacademy had tripled.
+Khan Academy experienced a build e learning website these days.surge in users; the number of learners on Unacademy had tripled.
 We also get a lot of requests to help

 It's not hard to tell why: while many schools and universities had some experience with virtual learning (like Harvard Business School or Staffordshire University), most edu organizations are not really set up for online classes.

 Especially when it comes to giant numbers of impacted students (according to UNESCO Institute for Statistics):

 - 1,576,021,818 affected learners

 - 91.3% of total enrolled learners

 Edu establishments, offline courses, and conferences, they all require stable and secure web platforms or mobile apps to reach their students.